 In just a few short years, 29-year-old Oakland native Ryan Coogler has attained a remarkable degree of success in the film industry.
-Following his Sundance-anointed true-life drama Fruitvale Station (2013)—about the police killing of unarmed 22-year-old black father Oscar Grant—and his acclaimed Rocky reboot Creed, Coogler has recently signed up for his biggest project to date: to direct Marvel's Black Panther movie, which will be the first comic book movie fronted by a black superhero.
+Following his Sundance-anointed true-life drama Fruitvale Station (2013)—about the police killing of unarmed 22-year-old black father Oscar Grant—and his acclaimed Rocky reboot Creed, Coogler has recently signed up for his biggest project to date: to direct the upcoming Black Panther movie, the first time a Marvel Studios movie will primarily focus on a black superhero.

 Coogler is also a founder of Blackout for Human Rights, a nationwide network of artists, activists, faith leaders, and citizens who came together in October 2014 following incidents including the police killings of unarmed black men like Eric Garner, John Crawford, and Michael Brown.
 Through a combination of films, festivals, and direct action, the group aims to raise awareness of, and combat, human rights violations visited upon Americans across the.
 Echoing the economic protests employed by Civil Rights campaigners in the 1950s and 1960s, the group's first major action arrived when, in the wake of the non-indictment of Brown's killer, officer Darren Wilson in November 2014, it issued a call to boycott Black Friday, America's busiest shopping day of the year.Although the precise impact of the boycott was difficult to quantify, the group repeated the activity in 2015, adding free-to-low-cost film screenings and panels in New York, Los Angeles, and Coogler's home city Oakland.